Types of Market Orders

 Stop-Limit Order

-Stop-loss orders are similar to limit orders, but they have a lower price trigger.
+Stop-loss orders are similar to limit orders but have a lower price trigger.

 Stop-limit orders set two prices: the stop price, which will turn the charge into a sell order, and the limit price.
 Instead of becoming a market order to sell, it is changed to a limit order that will only execute at the limit price or higher.

-This may help prevent a potential stop-loss problem, in which prices plummet but then rebound.
+This may help prevent a potential stop-loss problem, in which prices plummet but rebound.

 All or None (AON)

 This is an essential kind of purchase, especially for penny-stock investors.
-An all-or-none order ensures that you will receive either the entire quantity of stock you requested or none at all; this is typically difficult when a stock is illiquid, or there’s a limit on the order.
+An all-or-none order ensures that you will receive either the entire quantity of stock you requested or none at all; this is typically difficult when a stock is illiquid or the order is limited.

-For example, if you place an order to buy 2,000 shares of XYZ but only 1,000 are available, an all-or-none restriction implies that your request will not be fulfilled until at least 2,000 shares are available at the price you want.
+For example, if you order 2,000 shares of XYZ but only 1,000 are available, an all-or-none restriction implies that your request will not be fulfilled until at least 2,000 shares are available at the price you want.

-If you don’t impose an all-or-none limitation on your orders, your 2,000 share purchase would be split into two portions: one thousand sold and another thousand kept.
+If you don’t impose an all-or-none limitation on your orders, your 2,000-share purchase will be split into two portions: one thousand sold and another thousand kept.

 Immediate or Cancel (IOC)

-If no shares are traded during the “immediate” interval, the order is completely deleted.
+The order is completely deleted if no shares are traded during the “immediate” interval.

 Fill or Kill (FOK)

-An AON order with an IOC specification is a special kind of buy that demands the entire amount to be traded in a very brief period, ranging from seconds to several minutes.
-If neither of the above conditions is satisfied, the order will be canceled.
+An AON order with an IOC specification is a special kind of buy that demands the entire amount to be traded briefly, ranging from seconds to several minutes.
+The order will be canceled if neither of the above conditions is satisfied.

 Good ‘Til Canceled (GTC)

-Brokerages typically restrict the maximum amount of time you can keep an order open (or active) to 90 days.
-This limits the amount of time you may stay different orders busy.
-A good-til-canceled order will remain life until you decide to cancel it.
+Brokerages typically restrict the maximum time you can keep an order open (or active) to 90 days.
+This limits the amount of time you may stay busy with different orders.
+A good-til-canceled order will remain live until you decide to cancel it.

 The Bottom Line

-Knowing what each order does and how each one may influence your trading can help you determine which order is appropriate for you, saves you time, lowers your risk, and, most significantly, costs less.
+Knowing what each order does and how each one may influence your trading can help you determine which order is appropriate for you, save you time, lower your risk, and, most significantly, cost less.
 Check out Saxo for more information.

 You might also like